samiBendou/am_scripts/README.md

 #### Demand prevision for a line

 Launch the purchase.py script.
-It will gives you some bar plot that helps if you often ask yourself how much planes and which types should I buy when opening this new line
+It will gives you some bar plot that helps if you often ask yourself how much planes and which types should I buy when opening this new line.

-Set the constant parameter `plot_{new, old}_lines` on True and visualize which are the most profitable planes and lines.

 #### Financial reporting